Grant-Archibald-MS/webdraw/README.md

 While this example focuses on drawing in the browser, the concepts and [Python Standard Libraries](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) provide a wide range of scenarios that could be expanded to explore creating web-based Python applications in the browser and as offline applications.

+A GitHub pages static version of this sample is available at [](https://grant-archibald-ms.github.io/webdraw/)

 ### Progressive Web Applications (PWAs)

 Lets start of by exploring Progressive Web Applications (PWAs).
 PWAs are web applications that use modern web capabilities to deliver an app-like experience to users.
 They can be installed on a user's device and run offline, providing a seamless experience similar to native apps.